Robert-H-Gan/image_segmentation_core50_project/Readme.md

 <img src ="annotations/image_segmentation_CORE50.PNG" width = "800">

-This is a pretty efficient way to annotate the images.
-Unfortunately, the image segmentation results from this process is quite approximated.
-If we use these results as a the reference to compute the mIoU, it would be the equivalent of using an approximate version of solutions to grade homework, the results will only be even more approximate.Therefore, this is not a feasible option.
+This can be a pretty efficient way to annotate the images.
+Unfortunately, the image segmentation results from this process is quite approximate.
+If we use these results as a the reference to compute the mIoU, it would be the equivalent of using an approximate version of solutions to grade homework, the results will only be even more approximate.Therefore, this is probably not the best option.

 ##### II.
 2) Manual pixel annotation
-The author downloaded 75 photos of balloons on Flickr and annotate the balloons area on the images with VGG Image Annotator (VIA) (http://www.robots.ox.ac.uk/~vgg/software/via/).
+The author downloaded 75 photos of balloons on Flickr and annotate manualy the balloons area on the images with VGG Image Annotator (VIA) (http://www.robots.ox.ac.uk/~vgg/software/via/).
 In our case, Core50 has 11 sections of short videos of 50 objects.
 For mobile phones, there are 5 mobile phones in each section and for each phone there are around 300 frames that were recorded.
 Therefore, there are in total 11*5*300 = 16500 photos of mobile phone in Core50 dataset.
 Due to the time constraints, the pixel annotation on every image was not a feasible option, but here are some annotated images for illustration purposes:

 <img src ="annotations/C_01_06_001.PNG" width = "400"> <img src ="annotations/C_01_07_000.PNG" width = "400">